-The offshore sites are normally dived in pairs in the morning when the weather is calmer, while the inshore sites used for training type dives and a third dive in the afternoon for those divers wanting more than two dives.
+The offshore sites are often dived in pairs in the morning when the weather is calmer.

-The offshore sites such as Gallaria, Krakatoa and Oasis all have their own special things to see but most divers go to Tofo to see manta rays and Manta Reef is the signature dive for these encounters.
+The offshore sites such as Gallaria, Krakatoa and Oasis all have their special things to see.
+But most divers go to Tofo to see manta rays and and Manta Reef is the signature dive for these encounters.

 Diving Mozambique: Tofo Dive Sites – Manta Reef

-The cleaning stations are on the top of the reef, while the dedicated observation areas are on the nearby walls below the reef top so that the mantas are not disturbed.
+The cleaning stations are on the top of the reef, which is quite flat.
+While the observation areas are on the nearby walls – below the reef top so that the mantas are not disturbed.

-Large potato and other groupers inhabit overhangs and small caverns, along with large trumpet fish, green turtles and schools of sweetlips.
+Huge potato groupers can be found in the overhangs and small caverns.
+Along with large trumpet fish, green turtles and schools of sweetlips.

-The list of marine life to be seen goes on and on, with the cracks and crevices of the reef home to scorpion fish, morays (giant, honeycomb, geometric, yellow-edge and white mouth…), crocodile fish, Spanish dancers and a whole array of nudibranches and cowries.
+The list of marine life to be seen goes on and on.
+With the cracks and crevices of the reef home to scorpion fish, many different types of moray eels, crocodile fish, Spanish dancers and a whole array of nudibranches and cowries.

-Because of the sheer diversity of the marine life on Manta Reef a standardized route has been established that allows divers to visit the key locations on the reef and witness first-hand its tremendous vibrancy, but by following a one way route the impact of a large number of visitors is greatly reduced.
+Because of the sheer diversity of the marine life on Manta Reef a standardized route has been established.
+This allows divers to visit the key spots on Manta reef while minimizing the overall impact on the superb ecosystem.

 Manta Reef Image Gallery